Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Key Highlights

 1. AI is increasingly seen as a way to improve efficiency and time management in court processes.
-For instance, the use of AI-enabled translation and transcription tools can speed up the process of transcribing depositions and arguments, and reduce long standing issues such as delays.
-Moreover, the use of GenAI tools like ChatGPT in tasks like document drafting is indicative of the ubiquity and ease of access of this technology.
+For instance, the use of AI-enabled translation and transcription tools can speed up the transcription of depositions and arguments and help compensate for staffing gaps.
+Moreover, the use of GenAI tools like ChatGPT for tasks such as document drafting is indicative of the ubiquity and ease of access to this technology.

-3. Guiding frameworks like procurement processes therefore, can enable courts to streamline AI acquisition.
+3. Guiding frameworks that enable courts to decide how to select the best available AI tool and ensure adequate data protection frameworks can streamline AI acquisition.
 They can support courts in technical evaluation, risk assessment, and risk mitigation, overall ensuring the quality of AI tools.
-AI adoption guidelines also become a way to integrate AI responsibly for public institutions that also serve as upholders of the law.
-Such guidelines offer a way to set up a systematic review and evaluation process to support safer, accountable, and responsible AI for courts.
-These can also help better evaluate vendors and products, and enable setting up of post-contracting management systems to ensure sustainable use of technology.
+Further, AI adoption guidelines serve a way to integrate AI responsibly for public institutions that serve as upholders of the law.
+Such guidelines offer pathways to establish a systematic review and evaluation process to support safer, accountable, and responsible AI for courts.
+These can also help better evaluate vendors and products, and enable the establishment of post-contracting management systems to ensure sustainable use of technology.

 Why This Project